Salary $75,000 – $90,000 incl. accommodation

 Completing documentation required on farm, with minimal support.
 Ensuring all farm policies are implemented.
 Gathering information on farm to influence feeding decisions i.e. farm walks and grass cover.
 Knowledge and understanding of production targets.
 Carrying out a feed budget and working out when supplementary feed is needed.
 Also understanding if cows are being fed the correct amount by analysing post grazing residuals.

 You will have overall responsibility for all milking activities, troubleshooting, rectifying problems and knowing when further advice or help is required.
 Keeping an eye on the tanker docket.
-Helping to shape decisions regarding drying off through discussions with Farm Manager.
+Helping to shape decisions regarding drying off through discussions with the Farm Manager.

 Implementing the preventative animal health programme for common health issues including mastitis, milk fever, lameness, grass staggers and ketosis.
 Monitoring and reporting cow condition including body scoring and discussing their management.
 Implementing the mating plan, including the management of non-cycling cows and synchronising cows.
 Managing calving in farm manager’s absence.
 Diagnosing, treating and knowing when to seek further assistance for animal health problems.
 Undertaking good animal welfare practice.